vmware/pyvmomi/docs/vim/view/ListView.rst

-.. _vim.Task: ../../vim/Task.rst

-.. _VI API 2.5: ../../vim/version.rst#vimversionversion2

-.. _vim.view.View: ../../vim/view/View.rst

-.. _vmodl.ManagedObject: ../../vim.ExtensibleManagedObject.rst

-.. _vim.view.ManagedObjectView: ../../vim/view/ManagedObjectView.rst

 vim.view.ListView
 =================
-  The `ListView`_ managed object provides access to updates on a specific set of objects.
-You can use a `ListView`_ with a `PropertyCollector`_ method to retrieve data or receive notification of changes.
-For information about using views with the `PropertyCollector`_ , see the description of `ViewManager`_ .When you invoke the `CreateListView`_ method, you specify a list of objects.
-The `view`_ list always represents the current configuration of the virtual environment and reflects any subsequent changes that occur.
+  The `ListView <vim/view/ListView.rst>`_ managed object provides access to updates on a specific set of objects.
+You can use a `ListView <vim/view/ListView.rst>`_ with a `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ method to retrieve data or receive notification of changes.
+For information about using views with the `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ , see the description of `ViewManager <vim/view/ViewManager.rst>`_ .When you invoke the `CreateListView <vim/view/ViewManager.rst#createListView>`_ method, you specify a list of objects.
+The `view <vim/view/ManagedObjectView.rst#view>`_ list always represents the current configuration of the virtual environment and reflects any subsequent changes that occur.

 :extends: vim.view.ManagedObjectView_
-:since: `VI API 2.5`_
+:since: `VI API 2.5 <vim/version.rst#vimversionversion2>`_

 Attributes